theCocoonStudio/react-three-resize-helper/README.md

 };
 ```

-The snippet above positions one object in the scene relative to another objects; position.
-It uses `useResizeHelper` to declare two aspect breakpoints for some part of a scene.
-Using `useMin: true`, tells the hook these are minimum aspect breakpoints.
+The snippet above positions one object in the scene relative to another object's position.
+It uses `useResizeHelper` to declare two aspect breakpoints.
+Using `useMin: true`, tells the hook these are minimum aspect breakpoints, like CSS `min-width` breakpoints.

-We always need one more change than the number of breakpoints.
-In this case, we need three: one for aspects below 0.474, aspects equal to or above 0.474, and aspects equal to or above 0.778.
-Whatever changes we put in the `positions` object will be applies at these three ranges.
+The breakpoints array of length n defines n + 1 aspect ranges.
+In this case, there are three ranges: aspects below 0.474, aspects equal to or above 0.474, and aspects equal to or above 0.778.
+Whatever changes we put in the `positions` object will be applied at these three ranges, respectively.

-If we were to use maximum aspect breakpoints in snippet case above, we'd need a change for aspects equal to 0.474 or lower, aspects above 0.474 but lower than 0.778, and for aspects above 0.778.
+If we were to use maximum aspect breakpoints in the snippet above, the ranges to apply the changes would be for aspects equal to 0.474 or lower, aspects above 0.474 but lower than 0.778, and for aspects above 0.778.

 **Note: unlike with CSS, there is no cascading of styles.
 You should explicitly set your changes for each range depending on your breakpoints and whether `useMin` is `true` or `false`.**